barumau/pandunia/eng/G-baze.md

     Their form is not affected by number, gender or case.
     Number is indicated by number and quantity words.
     Their role is indicated by word order or by a preposition.

-    Nouns don't have a mandatory ending,
-    but they usually end in *-e*, *-ia* or a consonant.

     [Read more!](G-N.md)